 Critical Items You Need To Enjoy Saariselkä Finland

 Heading to Lapland in winter requires some serious planning regarding clothing.
 If you don’t have the right clothes to keep warm, you will be miserable – potentially housebound.
-A standard part of our cold weather setup is full-body thermals, waterproof wool socks, and waterproof boots.
+Our cold weather setup is a standard part of full-body thermals, waterproof wool socks, and waterproof boots.

 Your mom’s probably taught you early on that if your feet get wet, then it’s impossible to get warm, and it’s true.
 So, be serious about what you buy.
 If you make a point of having full body thermals, you can almost get away with any clothing over the top, which limits the amount of specialty gear you need to buy.

 Pro Tip: Don’t get caught up in “he and she” socks – they are sock!
 Spend a little bit more on socks that will keep you warm and share them!

 Critical Items For Lapland

 Trekking halfway across the world to the remote region of Saariselkä Finland may be extreme for some.
 I would ask you to reconsider this.
 Few places on the planet this remote are equipped to offer you an authentic wilderness experience with modern-day amenities.

 There is something unique about this area that commands your attention.
 You can feel the ambiance in the air.
 And, the air is the cleanest you will ever breathe.
 The simplicity of the area makes for instant relaxation.
 Most importantly, the area is unaffected by the tourists.
 It is a tiny town in the middle of nowhere that offers a genuine Sami life experience.